Professor’s Ocean 101 Welcome Message

 Digital Copy URL: https://www.oercommons.org/courses/oceanography-101-miracosta/view

-Textbook Option #2: You can substitute and/or supplement the MiraCosta e-textbook with another oceanography e-textbook for this course that is also ABSOLUTELY FREEis titled Introduction to Ocean Sciences
+Textbook Option #2: Another optional/supplemental oceanography e-textbook for this course that is also ABSOLUTELY FREEis titled Introduction to Ocean Sciences

 - 4th Edition and Authored by Segar